MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/install-and-configure-distribution-points.md

     -   **Configure Schedules for data transfers to distribution points**

 ##  <a name="bkmk_install"></a> Install a distribution point
-You must designate a site system server as a distribution point before content can be made available to client computers.
-You must also assign a distribution point to at least one [boundary group](/sccm/core/servers/deploy/configure/boundary-groups#distribution-points) before on-premises client computers can use that distribution point as a content source location.
-You can add the distribution point site role to a new site system server or add the site role to an existing site system server.
+Designate a site system server as a distribution point before content can be made available to client computers.
+Assign a distribution point to at least one [boundary group](/sccm/core/servers/deploy/configure/boundary-groups#distribution-points) before on-premises client computers can use that distribution point as a content source location.
+Add the distribution point site role to a new site system server, or add the site role to an existing site system server.

  When you install a new distribution point, you use an installation wizard that walks you through the available settings.
-Before you start, consider the following:
+Before you start, consider the following prerequisites:

 -   You must have the following security permissions to create and configure a distribution point: